Project Mexico / USA 2024

 Our tours are extremely popular and groups sizes vary in size with normally up to around 45 people on a coach.

-On Project Mexico / USA 2024 we have three observation locations - Torreon in Mexico, the Canadian side of Niagara Falls and Kerrville in Texas.
+On Project Mexico / USA 2024 we have two observation locations - Torreon in Mexico, and Waco in Texas.
 Tours sometimes come together at one or the other of these observation sites (depending on the tour you have chosen) but otherwise each of the itineraries tends to operate independently (although there is sometimes some days that overlap between the different tours).